 - Master of Disguise: She often deceives others by disguising herself.

 - Ms. Fanservice: She even spent an entire episode of the original cartoon wearing nothing but a bikini.

 - Official Couple: With Destro.

-- Pimp Duds: She wears a black pimp coat with a fur collar and a wide red belt with a COBRA insignia on it in the "GrahamCrackersComics.com" variant cover of G.I.
-Joe vs. the Transformers Volume 2 Issue 1.
+- Pimp Duds: She wears a black pimp coat with a fur collar and a wide red belt with a COBRA insignia on it in the "GrahamCrackersComics.com" variant cover of the first issue of G.I.
+Joe vs. the Transformers II.
 And red-brown tinted glasses.

 - Sexy Spectacles: She's a knockout and she wears glasses.

 - The Starscream: She's loyal to herself and Destro, not Cobra Commander.
 She'll try to undermine her leader if she can.
 Megatron even lampshades it himself in one of the Transformers crossovers.

 - Toyless Toyline Character: For a short time during the franchise's beginning, she didn't have her own toy.